learn-academy-2019-charlie/js-intermediate-assessment-lali20021/intermediate-js.md

 1. What is the difference between .map() and .filter()?

+They do different things: filter returns a subset of the elements from the original array, map produces an array with new different entries based on the elements in the original array.

 2. Why would you use object destructuring?

+To unpack values from arrays or properties from objects into distinct variables

 3. What is the difference between var, let, and const?

+var declarations are globally scoped or function scoped var variables can be updated and re-declared within its scope var variables are hoisted to the top of their scope and are initialized with undefined var can be declared without being initialized

+let is block scoped
+let variables can be updated but not re-declared let variables are hoisted to the top of their scope and are not initialized let can be declared without being initialized

+const is block scoped
+const variables can not be updated nor re-declared const variables are hoisted to the top of their scope and are not initialized const must be initialized during declaration

 4. Why is testing important?